skeeto/blowpipe/README.md

     $ blowcrypt -E -k keyfile < data.zip > data.zip.enc
     $ blowcrypt -D -k keyfile > data.zip < data.zip.enc

-The CBC-MAC usage is slightly dubious, especially considering these are variable-length messages.
-However, it's seeded with a unique, one-time key, separate from the CTR mode key, so hopefully there aren't any real issues.
+On decryption, the tool doesn't produce output until it has been authenticated.
+However, the overall output could still be truncated should something go wrong in the middle of a long stream.
+If the stream has been truncated, an error message will be produced and the exit status will reflect the error.

-Since Blowfish is a 64-bit block cipher, it's really only safe to encrypt up to a few GBs at a time due to birthday attacks.
-However, because of the IV, it's perfectly safe to reuse the same password or key file to encrypt large amounts of data in separate runs.
+Since Blowfish is a 64-bit block cipher, it's only safe to encrypt up to a few GBs at a time before birthday attacks become an issue.
+However, because of the IV, it's perfectly safe to reuse a password or key file to encrypt an arbitrary amount of data across separate limited runs.
 Otherwise, Blowfish is still a solid cipher.
-Despite being just a toy, this tool is far more secure than the *other* "bcrypt" file encryption tool.
+Despite being a toy, this tool is far more secure than the other "bcrypt" file encryption tool.

 [bfsh]: https://www.schneier.com/academic/blowfish/